panoplymedia/challenges/sales_admin/README.md

 ADMIN_PASS: Sup3r-Cult!st           # Admin user password that can be used for authentication.
 This user is automatically added by the API
 ```

-**ui**
+**frontend**

-The ui expects to have an `environment.ts` file within `src/environments` for each environment being deployed to.
+The frontend expects to have an `environment.ts` file within `src/environments` for each environment being deployed to.

-Currently the only variables that are expected are
+Currently the only variables that are expected:
 ```TypeScript
 export const environment = {
   production: false,    // [true/false]: A boolean flag that tells Angular that this is the production environment